Pa1Tiwari/pine-script-indicators/README.md

 # pine-script-indicators
 A showcase of advanced Pine Script indicators built for TradingView.

+# Market Structure and Order Blocks Indicator

+## Description
+This Pine Script indicator identifies **market structure shifts** and highlights **order blocks** directly on the chart.
+It plots swing highs and lows based on pivot logic, dynamically extending them until invalidation, and then marks bullish or bearish **Fair Value Gaps (FVGs)** that emerge from structure breaks.

+The script supports **multi-timeframe analysis** by letting you choose a higher timeframe for structure calculation, enabling traders to combine lower-timeframe execution with higher-timeframe order block context.

+---

+## Screenshot
+*(Add your chart screenshot here)*

+---

+## Code Path
+`/MarketStructure_OrderBlocks/MS_OB.pine`

+---

+## Features
+- Detects and plots **swing highs and swing lows** dynamically.
+- Automatically extends swing lines until structure is broken.
+- Highlights **bullish and bearish Fair Value Gaps (FVGs)** that form after structural breaks.
+- Customizable **pivot lookback (calculation bars)** to refine swing detection.
+- Multi-timeframe support: analyze structure and order blocks from any timeframe.
+- Color-coded visuals for clarity:
+  - Maroon lines → Swing highs
+  - Aqua lines → Swing lows
+  - Teal boxes → Bullish FVGs
+  - Maroon boxes → Bearish FVGs

+---

+## Usage
+1. Add the indicator to your TradingView chart.
+2. Select a higher timeframe for structure (e.g., 1H or 4H) while trading lower timeframes.
+3. Use swing levels and FVG zones to identify liquidity areas and order block formations.
+4. Combine with other Smart Money Concepts (SMC) tools for confluence.

+---

 # Fair Value Gap (FVG) Indicator

 ## Description